 Let's Talk Periods

-Endometriosis affects approximately 1.5 million women in the UK and occurs when tissue similar to the lining of the womb starts to grow in other places, such as the ovaries and fallopian tubes.
+Approximately 1.5 million women in the UK have endometriosis, a condition where tissue similar to the lining of the womb grows in other places, such as the ovaries and fallopian tubes.

-Leading endometriosis and pelvic pain expert Professor Andrew Horne speaks to our Chair Professor Dame Lesley Regan and Suzanne McKee, who has struggled with endometriosis for more than two thirds of her life, about this health condition.
+Leading endometriosis and pelvic pain expert, Professor Andrew Horne, speaks to our Chair, Professor Dame Lesley Regan and Suzanne McKee, who has struggled with endometriosis for more than two thirds of her life, about this common, yet neglected, health condition.

 Polycystic Ovary Syndrome (PCOS)